Every feature in CoPa

 Private journal

 A personal log only you can see.
 Your co-parent has no access and no notification that it exists.
 Tag entries (incident, behavior, medical, custody) and export to PDF for your attorney or therapist.
-The share extension lets you push a screenshot, photo, or document from any app on your phone directly into a journal entry, timestamped at capture.
+Save a screenshot, photo, or document from any app on your phone directly into a journal entry, timestamped at capture.

-The journal exists because some things you need to document — a phone call you weren't recorded for, a comment your kid made, a screenshot of your co-parent's social media — don't belong in a shared message thread.
+The journal exists because some things you need to document don't belong in a shared conversation.
+A phone call you weren't recorded for, a comment your kid made, a screenshot of your co-parent's social media.
 They belong in a private log that's still timestamped and exportable.

 Expense ledger